silentbicycle/tamale/README.md

 Finally, each variable can occur multiple times in the pattern.
 If the values assigned to the same variable do not match, it will fail.
-For example, { V"A", V"B", V"C", V"B" } would match both {1, 2, 3, 2} and {"x", "y", "z", "y"}.
+For example, { V"A", V"B", V"C", V"B" } would match both {1, 2, 3, 2} and {"x", "y", "z", "y"}, but not {1, 2, 3, 4} or {"x", "y", "z", "a"}.
 Variables whose names begin with _ are ignored.

-At the moment, the library uses *linear search* - While not terribly efficient for large / complex / highly redundant tables, it works well for prototyping.
-Sooner or later, I'll get around to making it compile to CPS-based decision trees.
+If you are using tables as identifiers (e.g., "MAGIC_ID = {}"), then
+add them to the optional ids={MAGIC_ID, ...} field on the match spec table.
+This causes them to be compared by identity rather than structure.

+Currently, the library uses *linear search* - While some redundant work occurs with highly repetitive tables, the overhead is still low.
+I tried compiling the match spec to CPS-based decision tries, but benchmarks showed very little improvement, and the compilation still occured at runtime.
+Given the added complexity, I just removed it.

 For further usage examples, see the test suite.
-Also, as this is a technique imported from other, more declarative, languages, its real potential may be learned quicker by studying them direcly.
+Also, as this is a technique imported from other, more declarative, languages, its real potential may be better understood by studying them direcly.

 Particularly recommended: